odvieira/snake/README.md

 ### What is this repository for? ###

-This project is an snake game made in C, it is necessary an unix system with the following packages to compile the game:
+This project is an snake game made in C, is necessary an debian based system (such as ubuntu) with the following packages to compile the game:
 ##
 		sudo apt install libncurses-dev
 		sudo apt install build-essential